DiazIgnacio/tasks-list-manager/README.md

 This is a web application built using Next.js, a popular React framework for building server-side rendered web applications.
-The application provides users with a simple and intuitive interface for managing tasks. test
+The application provides users with a simple and intuitive interface for managing tasks.

 # Project Description